steven-meehan/sm-blog/source/_drafts/loose-strands.md

   - [Flash Fiction]
 prompt: 'NYC Midnight => Mystery, A Creamery, A Fake Beard'
 ---
 Ducking underneath the yellow tape, Kyle Rickman surveyed the inside the creamery.
 There were a few witnesses including the Damien Horn's nanny and his parents.
-From what the father told him on the phone, a couple of family friends would be joining the people shortly.
-Kyle offered officer Andrew Grimes a nod, "Good afternoon officer."
+From what the father told him on the phone, a couple of family friends would be joining them shortly.
+As Kyle entered, he offered officer Andrew Grimes a nod.
+"Good afternoon officer."

-But the officer sneer and Kyle, "Good afternoon Mr. Rickman."
-As Kyle tried to walk to his clients, the officer grabbed him and whispered.
-"I didn't want you here, the family is insisting.
-But you better behave.<!-- more -->"
+But the officer sneered at Kyl as he muttered, "Good afternoon Rickman."
+Shaking his head, Kyle tried to walk to his clients, but the officer grabbed him and whispered.
+"I didn't want you here, but the family is insisting.
+You better behave.<!-- more -->"

 "Officer, we all want the same thing.
-Damien returned to his family safely and quickly.
+Damien returned to his family safe and sound.
 Now if you'll excuse me, I need to do my job."

 "Be careful."